almibe/ligature-specification/wander.md

 Scope 1 contains the main script.
 Scopes 2 and up are all defined by the user.

-## Closures
+## Lambdas

-Wander supports closures.
+Wander supports Lambdas.
-Closures are treated like a normal value and can be assigned to a variable, passed to a function, or returned from a function.
+Lambdas are treated like a normal value and can be assigned to a variable, passed to a function, or returned from a function.
 A very basic example is:

 ```
 let five = { -> 5 } -- assign a closure with no arguments to the name five
 five()              -- call the closure, results in 5
-let double = { x -> mult(x x) } -- define a closure with a single argument
+let double = { x -> mult(2 x) } -- define a closure with a single argument
 let ten = double(five())
 let immediatelyFive = { -> 5 }() -- define and immediately call a closure